ladycami/devkitx/examples/edge_cases_and_limitations.md

         # even if an exception occurs
 ```

-This comprehensive guide covers the major edge cases, limitations, and workarounds for the dev-qol-toolkit.
+This comprehensive guide covers the major edge cases, limitations, and workarounds for the devtools-py.
 Use it as a reference when implementing robust applications that handle edge cases gracefully.